jelic98/cv/index.md

 __Android Developer__
 `Sep 2016 - Now`

 Lead Android developer on [ZigSafe](http://app.zigsafe.com) project.
-Working in a small team.
 Understanding business landscape.
-Working with PM, design team and backend developers.
-Biggest challenges are preventing security threats mode and changing UI based on configuration JSON downloaded after login and because of this I’ve developed [Dynamico](https://android-arsenal.com/details/1/6926) library.
+Working in a small team with PM, designer, tester and backend developer.
+Biggest challenges are preventing security threats and changing UI based on configuration JSON downloaded after login and because of this I’ve developed [Dynamico](https://android-arsenal.com/details/1/6926) library and open sourced it.
+This is when I first fell in love with clean code.

 [fintechpro.rs](http://fintechpro.rs)